Improving Loop Times

 Recipe

-This recipe will first cover the various methods to improve loop times.
-At the end there is a full example of mode that uses all these methods
+This recipe will cover various methods to improve loop times.
+At the end there are full examples of code that combine these methods

 Why are fast loop times important?